-We recently stayed in a newly-refurbished room at Pop Century Resort, and wanted to share some photos and video from these redone hotel rooms at Walt Disney World.
+We’ve stayed in a newly-refurbished room at Pop Century Resort, and wanted to share some photos and video from these redone hotel rooms at Walt Disney World.
 In addition to that, we’ll cover our experience staying in these redesigned rooms, offer thoughts on what the refurbishment means for the future of Pop Century, and why you might or might not want to request a new room on your WDW vacation.
+(Last updated May 15, 2018.)

-The Pop Century refurbishment is currently being completed in phases, building by building, and should be completed by May 2018.
-As of October 2017, all three buildings in the 80s and 90s sections are finished with the refurbishment.
-You can get one of these rooms by requesting a refurbished room, or a room in the 80s/90s sections.
-Work is also underway in the 70s section (and very soon, building #10 will be done), but with the slow pace, we would not be surprised if both 70s buildings (#6 being the other) are not done until early 2018.
+The Pop Century refurbishment is currently being completed in phases, building by building, and should be completed by Late Summer 2018.
+As of May 2018, all buildings in the 60s, 70s, 80s, and 90s sections are finished with the refurbishment.
+You can get one of these rooms by requesting a refurbished room, or a room in these sections.
+Work is also underway in the 50s section, with buildings #1 and #3 currently being refurbished.
+The first wave of rooms in building #3 should be done in June, as those have been under construction since early March and that’s the approximate pace.

 It’s no secret that we were excited about the Pop Century room refurbishment.
 Back in the spring, we shared that we specifically booked Pop Century for our fall trip in the hopes of being able to stay in one of these rooms.
 We absolutely loved the look of the preview photos, and were excited that this would be an upscale Value Resort room.
 So…did the refurbished rooms live up to our hype?